KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Experiments

 \section{Experiments}

-To test the developed method several experiments are performed.
-A single model is trained, and used for all experiments.
-The training data consists of 1,500 CAD models of electric components introduced in \cite{hagelskjaer2022hand}.
-Fifty models excluded from the training to test the networks pose estimation ability on unseen objects.
+For all experiments a single model is trained.
+The training data consists of 1,500 CAD models from an online database of electronic components\footnote{\url{https://www.pcb-3d.com/membership_type/free/}}.
+Fifty objects are excluded for validation.

+The test dataset consists of seven electrical components introduced in a different dataset\cite{hagelskjaer2022hand}.
+The seven test objects are shown at the top of Fig.~\ref{fig:objects}.

 Additionally we test the ability of the network on out of class objects.
 Seven industrial objects from the WRS \cite{yokokohji2019assembly} dataset is used for testing.
 On this dataset we show the networks ability to generalize to other objects outside of the training scope.
+The objects from the WRS dataset are shown in the bottom of Fig.~\ref{fig:objects}.

+Finally, results are shown for real test data.
+The method is compared with a state-of-the-art colorless pose estimation algorithm \cite{hagelskjaer2022parapose}.
+Results are not shown for zero-shot methods requiring RGB information as this is not available for the objects.

-All point cloud processing and pose estimation is performed using the Open3D framework, \cite{Zhou2018}.
+All point cloud processing was performed using the Open3D framework \cite{Zhou2018}.
 The network processing was performed using PyTorch \cite{Paszke_PyTorch_An_Imperative_2019}.